 Ukraine was the center of the first Slavic state, Kievan Rus, which during the 10th and 11th centuries was the largest and most powerful state in Europe.
-Weakened by internecine quarrels and Mongol invasions, Kievan Rus was incorporated into the Grand Duchy of Lithuania and eventually into the Polish-Lithuanian Commonwealth.
+Weakened by internecine quarrels and Mongol invasions, Kievan Rus was incorporated into the Grand Duchy of Lithuania.

 The cultural and religious legacy of Kievan Rus laid the foundation for Ukrainian nationalism through subsequent centuries.
-A new Ukrainian state, the Cossack Hetmanate, was established during the mid-17th century after an uprising against the Poles.
-Despite Muscovite pressure, the Hetmanate managed to remain autonomous for well over 100 years.
+A new Ukrainian state, the Cossack Hetmanate, was established during the mid-17th century.